A-Dolah/A-Dolah/README.md

 🔭 One project I’m currently working on is an e-commerce store built with React (through Next.js), Styled Components, Apollo, Express, GraphQL, Prisma and PostgreSQL.

-🌱 I’m currently learning TypeScript, GraphQL.
-I'm also curios about Flutter.
+🌱 I’m currently learning TypeScript and Apollo.

 📫 How to reach me: email me at adamdolah@gmail.com